 These are the most common

 type of bindings.
 They usually use two straps

-(one above the toe and one across the ankle).
+(one above or across the toe and one across the ankle).
 Strap-in bindings offer plenty of options for support, cushioning and custom adjustments.
 They are suitable for all styles and conditions of riding.

 These are also called Speed Entry Bindings.
 They have a hinged high back that drops down

 like a draw bridge allowing you to simply step into

 the binding.
 In addition, the hinged back promotes quick and easy access in and out.
 No more making your skier friends wait for you.
 Rear-entry bindings are usually preferred by more comfort-oriented riders

 Snowboard bindings consist of multiple components.